srobo/website/_events/sr2025/kickstart.md

 ## What to bring

-* Your robot kit (which will have been shipped to you beforehand)
+* Your robot kit (we will be shipping kits to teams ahead of Kickstart)
 * Any tools which might be useful to work with your kit

 ## Directions